donovanglover/nix-config/help/commands.md

 - Search for all files of a specific extension in a given directory: `find . -name "*.ext" -type f`
     - Chain `-delete` to the end of the find command in order to delete the results
     - This is useful if, for example, you want to delete all files with the extension `ext` in all directories and subdirectories
+- Show what gets called when you execute a command: `type <command>`
+    - Show everything that is aliased to a given command: `type -a <command>`

 ### Changing File Permissions